ernestolindo/my-dev-web-notes/Object-Oriented Programming/Design patterns/Adapter Pattern.md

 ## **How to implement**

-- **Target Interface**: Define the interface that the client expects.
+1. **Adaptee**: The existing class whose interface is incompatible with the target.
-- **Adapter Class**: Create an adapter class that implements the target interface and uses the adaptee (the existing class with a different interface).
+2. **Target Interface**: Define the interface that the client expects.
-- **Adaptee**: The existing class whose interface is incompatible with the target.
+3. **Adapter Class**: Create an adapter class that implements the target interface and uses the adaptee (the existing class with a different interface).
-- **Client**: The client interacts with the target interface, and the adapter ensures that the client gets the correct behavior.
+4. **Client**: The client interacts with the target interface, and the adapter ensures that the client gets the correct behavior.

 ## **Basic PHP Implementation**